Owner of Rottweiler that savaged girl, 7, in ‘horrendous’ dog attack is spared jail

 She said: “There was a call from her mother that a dog was attacking her child.
 She was taken to the A&E. There was flesh hanging from her face.

-“She has had surgery, she is going to have a scar on her face for the rest of her life.”
+“She has had surgery and she is going to have a scar on her face for the rest of her life.”

 The prosecutor said the dog was not muzzled at the time of the attack, despite having been muzzle trained.

-Miss Asfar added: “The dog can become aggressive - if he is not muzzled this can be a repeated incident.
+Ms Asfar added: “The dog can become aggressive – if he is not muzzled this can be a repeated incident.

 “When the dog was seized by police it was unwell and was suffering from malnutrition.”

-Will Harrison, defending, said Palmer had been upset at what happened and suffered mentally from the media attention the case had attracted.
+Will Harrison, defending, said Mr Palmer had been upset at what happened and suffered mentally from the media attention the case had attracted.

-Mr Harrison said a report from a dog expert identified two “plausible” explanations; either Rocky had felt threatened and reacted, or that children had ice creams and the dog had tried to bite one and caught the victim’s face.
+Mr Harrison said a report from a dog expert identified two “plausible” explanations: either Rocky had felt threatened and reacted, or children had ice creams and the dog had tried to bite one and caught the victim’s face.

-He added: “There was no sustained attack, it was a lunge.
+He added: “There was no sustained attack; it was a lunge.
 Ultimately, the report concludes, if properly managed the dog isn’t a danger.”

 Speaking previously, the parents of the victim, who wish to remain anonymous, said they believed their daughter’s hoodie saved her life.

-The girl’s 35-year-old step-dad said: “It was lucky - I feel the hoodie saved her life.
-If the dog had grabbed her neck, that would be it.”
+The girl’s 35-year-old stepfather said: “It was lucky – I feel the hoodie saved her life.
+If the dog had grabbed her neck, that would have been it.”

-Recalling the attack, the girl, who is now nine, said Palmer had told her his dog was ‘friendly” and so she went closer and stroked him on the head.
+Recalling the attack, the girl, who is now nine, said Mr Palmer had told her his dog was “friendly”, so she went closer and stroked him on the head.

 She added: “Then I saw he was looking at me and he looked like he wanted to attack me.

-She said Palmer tried to pull the animal back and slapped the dog during the attack which she estimated lasted around two seconds.
+She said Mr Palmer tried to pull the animal back and slapped the dog during the attack, which she estimated lasted around two seconds.

 Photos released by the family show the gaping bloody wound and the girl lying on a hospital trolley with her face bandaged up.